 Tulsi has the power to fight bacteria in your mouth that lead to dental issues, such as cavities, plaque, tartar and bad breath.
 Tulsi leaves serve as a mouth freshener because they kill the bacteria and germs hiding in your mouth.

-Tulsi can help diminish ulcers in the mouth, and it’s generally thought to stop the growth of oral cancer cells caused by chewing tobacco.
-For this natural dental care, try adding a drop of tulsi essential oil to your toothpaste or drinking one cup of tulsi tea every day.
+Tulsi can help diminish ulcers in the mouth, and in vitro studies demonstrate it can stop the growth of oral cancer cells.
+(11) For natural dental care, try adding a drop of tulsi essential oil to your toothpaste or drinking one cup of tulsi tea every day.

 9. Relieves Headaches

-Because tulsi has sedative and disinfectant properties, it’s a natural headache remedy that can help relieve migraine pain.
+Because tulsi has sedative and disinfectant properties, it can be used as a natural headache remedy that can help relieve migraine pain.
 This is especially true with headaches due to sinus pressure.
 Tulsi is anti-congestive and helps reduce the buildup and tension due to sinus issues.
-An easy way to take advantage of this tulsi benefit is by drinking one cup of tulsi tea every day — or by diffusing tulsi essential oil.
+An easy way to take advantage of this tulsi benefit is by drinking one cup of tulsi tea every day — or by diffusing holy basil essential oil.

 10. Supports Eye Health

 Our eyes are susceptible to viral, bacterial and fungal infections that can be very dangerous.
 Thankfully, holy basil has the power to fight these detrimental infections.
-Tulsi can help fight against conjunctivitis (pink eye) and boils; it also has anti-inflammatory and soothing properties that help protect your eyes from environmental damage and free radicals.
+Tulsi can help fight against conjunctivitis, also commonly known as pink eye, thanks to its anti-inflammatory and soothing properties.

 History & Interesting Facts